Skip to main content

 Mairead Heiger

-Mairead is a 4th-year Ph.D. candidate in the David A. Dunlap Department of Astronomy & Astrophysics, supervised by Ting Li and Josh Speagle.
+Mairead is a 5th-year Ph.D. candidate and a Data Sciences Institute Doctoral Fellow in the David A. Dunlap Department of Astronomy & Astrophysics, supervised by Ting Li and Josh Speagle.
 She studies galactic chemical evolution using metal-poor stars and dwarf galaxies.
 Specifically, her research focuses on constraining nucleosynthetic yields (which remain one of the largest sources of uncertainty in chemical evolution models) with hierarchical modelling techniques.
 She is also interested in science communication and methods in stellar spectroscopy.

 A picture of Anika Slizewski.